-Askea Holy Family Parish Church is Roman Catholic church from 1976, located at Browneshill road in Carlow town.
+Askea Holy Family Parish Church is a Roman Catholic church from 1976.
+And it is located at Browneshill road in Carlow town.

-This church has interesting and unique architectural style.
+The church it’s called locally as the upside-down boat.
+Because it has an interesting and unique architectural style.
 It is oval in shape.
-The image, which inspired its design, is the Old Testament moving Tent, which contained the Ark of the Covenant during the period after the Exodus, when the people of Israel wandered through the desert towards the Promised Land.
+What’s more the image, which inspired its design, is the Old Testament moving Tent.
+Which contained the Ark of the Covenant during the period after the Exodus.
+When the people of Israel wandered through the desert toward the Promised Land.
 Thus the roof is of a particularly unusual design.
-It was design by architect Mr. E. Quinn and cost of building was £185,000.

 The seating arrangement accords with the curvature of the outside walls and slopes towards the sanctuary.
-The resulting effect is one of greater participation in the liturgy.
-The baptistery and the tabernacle areas balance each other on either side of the altar area.
+So the resulting effect is one of greater participation in the liturgy.
+Also, the baptistery and the tabernacle areas balance each other on either side of the altar area.
 Thus great prominence is visually given to the two Sacraments (Baptism and Eucharist), through which members are initiated into the family of the Church.